 From opulent palaces to kid-friendly amusement parks, here are the best things to do in Brunei.

 Table of Contents

 Where to stay in Brunei

-There are only a few hotels in the entire country, and most visitors stay in Bandar Seri Begawan.
-We stayed at the affordable Brunei Hotel from which you can easily walk to most landmarks, including the waterfront.
+There are only a few hotels in the entire country, and most visitors choose to stay in Bandar Seri Begawan.
+From the affordable Brunei Hotel you can easily walk to most landmarks, including the waterfront.
 But if you’re up for a splurge, book a room at the stunning Empire Hotel & Country Club.

-Royal Regalia Exhibition Hall
+Places to visit in Brunei: Royal Regalia Exhibition Hall

 Sultan Omar Ali Saiffuddien Mosque

-Hundreds of shanty-type homes joined by rickety bridges are perched on stilts, making it the biggest settlement ever built on water.
+Hundreds of shanty-type homes joined by rickety bridges are perched on stilts, making it the biggest settlement ever built on stilts.
 While it may look like a slum, homes actually have plumbing, electricity, air conditioning, even internet access.
-After touring Kampong Ayer, have your guide take you further down the river, and keep an eye out for monkeys in the trees!
+After touring Kampong Ayer, have your guide take you further down the river, and keep an eye out for monkeys in the trees.
 This is also a great way to enjoy the sunset.

 Istana Nurul Iman

 One of the top things to do in Bandar Seri Begawan is admiring the spectacle that is the largest residential palace in the world: Istana Nurul Iman.
 The official residence of the Sultan of Brunei, the palace has nearly 1,800 rooms, including 257 bathrooms, a 110 car garage and five pools.